 Publish a post on LinkedIn daily so that the people in your connection will get to know you.

-As many people know you, the opportunities will be created for you.
+As many people know, opportunities will be created for you.

 Tip 3: Be loyal in every situation